 Evaluating cultural resources for eligibility for listing in the NRHP is a key part of the Section 106 process.
 Resources that are determined to be eligible for listing in the NRHP by meeting the criteria set forth at 36 CFR 60.4 are considered "historic properties" and therefore any adverse effects to those properties that could result from Project activities must be resolved though avoidance, minimization, or mitigation.
 Cultural resources that are not determined eligible for listing in NRHP are no longer considered in the Section 106 process.
 Per 36 CFR 800.4(c) and 36 CFR 60.4, FERC will ensure that AGDC, or contractors hired on their behalf, evaluate all identified cultural resources within the direct APE and make recommendations regarding their eligibility for listing in the NRHP via a determination of eligibility (DOE).
-Evaluation of resources in the indirect APE will be determined once potential impacts from Project activities are evaluated.
+Evaluation of resources in the indirect APE will be undertaken as described in Section 6.3.2.